 Meeting the Doctor

 Meeting the physician is your opportunity to express what you want from your visit.
-We understand that you have many options for vein clinics across the state, which is why we have prioritized the time you spend with our physicians.
+We understand that you have many options for vein clinics in New Jersey, which is why we have prioritized the time you spend with our physicians.
 During your visit, the vein specialist will need to learn more about your symptoms and how they impact you.
-Mostly, they want to better understand how they can help you feel and look your best.
 Your doctor may also determine the need for a venous ultrasound study based on your symptoms.
 This will help your doctor better understand the way blood circulates in your veins and what treatments will work best.
+Mostly, they want to better understand how they can help you feel and look your best.

-Our board-certified Vein Doctors will review available treatment options for both medical and cosmetic concerns.
-Due to the complexities of each patient’s condition, there is not a one size fits all option.
-As such, our vein clinic has prioritized the need to have all the latest technology available for vein treatments.
-This includes sclerotherapy, radiofrequency ablation, and Venaseal.
-Treatment plans are customized to the patients goals whether they are simply cosmetic or medical.
-For some patients, its just a matter of providing some piece of mind that no other significant issue is involved.
-With any type of condition, you can be sure that your care is being directed by a fellowship trained, board certified vascular specialist.
+Our board-certified vein doctors will review available treatment options for both medical and cosmetic concerns.
+Due to the complexities of each patient’s condition, there is not a one-size-fits-all vein treatment.
+As such, our vein clinics in New Jersey have prioritized the need to have all the latest technology available to perform the most innovative vein treatments.
+This includes sclerotherapy, radiofrequency ablation, and VenaSeal.
+Treatment plans are customized to the patient’s goals, whether they are simply cosmetic or medical.
+For some patients, it’s just a matter of providing some peace of mind that no other significant issue is involved.
+With any type of condition, you can be sure that your care is being directed by a fellowship trained, board-certified vascular specialist.

-Based on your initial consultation, your doctor will be able to determine if treatment is necessary and can be covered by medical insurance.
+Based on your initial consultation, your vein specialist will be able to determine if treatment is necessary and can be covered by medical insurance.
 Any medically necessary treatments for varicose veins will be submitted to your insurance company for authorization and coverage.
-This process may take up to 2-4 and you will be notified of the decision to start scheduling treatments.
+This process may take up to 2-4 weeks.
+Once our vein center finds out your level of coverage, you will be notified of the decision to start scheduling treatments.